The Old Country (album)

 The Old Country is an album by Nat Adderley's Quintet recorded in 1990 and originally released on the Japanese Alfa label before being re-released on Enja Records.

 Reception

-The Penguin Guide to Jazz states the set "Genus and Drummond do a marvellous job ... and the two horns are well synchronised and brightly registered".
-In his review for AllMusic, Ron Wynn stated "Adderley has evidently found a soul mate in alto saxophonist Vince Herring, with whom he works once more on this 1990 date.
-Herring's voice has grown more impressive with each release, and he now offers more than just dazzling lines and phrases; he's constructing and completing confident statements".
+in the Penguin Guide to Jazz is this writeup: "Genus and Drummond do a marvellous job ... and the two horns are well synchronised and brightly registered".
+In his review for AllMusic, Ron Wynn stated, "Adderley has evidently found a soul mate in alto saxophonist Vince Herring, with whom he works once more on this 1990 date.
+Herring's voice has grown more impressive with each release, and he now offers more than just dazzling lines and phrases; he's constructing and completing confident statements."